 Lynn, Flynn, & Helion found that more of the PWYW payments were whole dollar amounts.
-They were interested by this as the transactions occurred online and paid by credit card, so the dislike of calculating or handling change was not a consideration.
-Additionally they found that while, of the payments over $1, 13% ended in a 0 and an amazing 42% ended in a 5; both of which occurred more often than you can expect by chance.
+They were interested by this as the transactions occurred online and paid by credit card, so the dislike of calculating or handling change was not an issue.
+Additionally, they found that while, of the payments over $1, 13% ended in a 0 (an even number pricing) and an amazing 42% ended in a 5 (an odd pricing); both of which occurred more often than you can expect by chance.

 Ok, so not really of major importance here in Australia, but certainly of interest to those in hospitality.
 Remember as you are reading the following that all of the payments were made by credit card, meaning that no actual cash-handling took place.

 The main finding was that 73% of people left a whole dollar tip.
-So not overly surprising there, especially when you consider the general finding that we prefer whole numbers.
+So not overly surprising there, especially when you consider the general finding that we prefer whole numbers & our dislike of maths.
 Though of interest was that 25% of people left a tip where the most right-handed digit was a 5 (be that dollars or cents).
 Once again, that odd number pricing comes through.

 For those of you in hospitality and wondering about the big tippers, here’s some news.
 Of the tips greater than, or equal to, $11 – 20% of them ended in a 0 (cents or dollars).
 Now that’s promising and reinforces our love of whole numbers and even pricing.

 My personal favourite was the following.

 Where the bill did not end in a whole dollar amount (there were cents), 23% of people used the tip to round the bill to a whole dollar amount when the tip was added in.
-This finding confirms that for some people, there need for a round price is greater than their dislike for mathematical operations and their ease (or difficulty) in processing.
+This confirms that some people, need to see a round price more than their dislike of maths and their ease (or difficulty) in processing.
 It would be interesting to know if they preferred to round to a whole odd or even number pricing?